WebView

 }

-Listening for Navigation Events
+Listen for Navigation Events

 class ViewController: UIViewController, WKNavigationDelegate, WKUIDelegate {

-private var webView: WKWebView!
+private var WebView: WKWebView!

 override func viewDidLoad() {